-We also note the presence of additional high-order Rayleigh anomalies for wavelengths shorter than $\approx$650 nm at $\theta=0$ (Fig.~\ref{fig:t_g_exp} and Fig.~S2).
+We also note the presence of additional high-order Rayleigh anomalies for wavelengths shorter than $\approx$650 nm at $\theta=0^\circ$ (Fig.~\ref{fig:t_g_exp} and Fig.~S2).
 However, they have a minimal influence on the effects considered here, and a detailed theoretical analysis of these diffractive contributions is beyond the scope of this paper.

-In the case of TM-polarized illumination, the transmission shows a similar response with wavelength and angle of incidence and also with excellent agreement between experiments and simulations (Fig.~\ref{fig:t_g_exp}(c1,d1)).
+In the case of TM-polarised illumination, the transmission shows a similar response as a function of wavelength and angle of incidence, and also excellent agreement between experiments and simulations (Fig.~\ref{fig:t_g_exp}(c1,d1)).
 However, in this case, no anticrossing is observed as the spectral gap between the SLR and sBIC modes is much smaller than the width of the resonances, and the modes are in a weak coupling regime.
-A narrow feature, observed along the main order RA for this polarization, evolves differently with the incidence angle.
+A narrow feature, observed along the main order RA for this polarisation, evolves differently with the incidence angle.
 It disappears at around $\theta =$ 20$^{\circ}$ and $\lambda\approx$ 850~nm and later on reappears for $\theta>$25$^\circ$ (inset in Fig.~\ref{fig:t_g_exp}(c1) and Fig.~\ref{fig:t_g_exp}(c2,d2)).
 As will be demonstrated later, this feature, known as aBIC, is the result of a weak coupling between SLR and sBIC modes.